WhiteflagProtocol/whiteflag-standard/WhiteflagSpecification.md

 `8`                       |Other  | X     |Other  | X     | X     |Other  | X     | X     | X     | X
 `9`                       |Other  | X     |Other  | X     | X     |Other  | X     | X     | X     | X

- Same: reference code allowed by the *same* originator of the referenced message
+ _Same_: reference code allowed by the *same* originator of the referenced message
- Other: reference code allowed by an *other* originator than of the referenced message
+ _Other_: reference code allowed by an *other* originator than of the referenced message
- Both: reference code is allowed by *both* the same or an other originator than of the referenced message
+ _Both_: reference code is allowed by *both* the same or an other originator than of the referenced message
- X: prohibited
+ _X_: prohibited

 A message with Reference Code `0` (an original message) may not reference any message.